 New Mexico State University - Main Campus is among your top options if you're planning on studying Agricultural Economics & Business.
 Graduates of the agricultural business program state that they receive average early career wages of agricultural business and mid-career wages of $78,094.
 It is established in the suburban area of Las Cruces, New Mexico.

 About 72.5% of the teachers at New Mexico State University - Main Campus are full-time and get normal office hours, so they tend to be more accessible to students.
-Graduates with mechanical engineering degrees from New Mexico State University - Main Campus are top earners compared to their peers.
+Over 77.0% of New Mexico State University - Main Campus students are given some kind of school funding.
 A virtual tour is a good way to explore New Mexico State University - Main Campus.